 #1 | Use a LOT of visualization

-People are always saying that you need to try to “think” in English.
+People are always saying that you need to try to “think” in Spanish.
 But no one ever explains how.
 It’s actually quite easy.
 Try to create “peliculas,” or movies in your mind.
 On the bus, in a taxi or any time you have to sit and wait for something – start creating your own scenarios.
 Imagine yourself, or “hacer peliculas” of you greeting people, carrying on conversations and asking for things.

 Through visualization you program your mind to function in the moment when you need to speak.
 Over time it will become easy to flip the switch and begin speaking/responding appropriately.